Fibonacci sequence and its generalizations in doped quantum spin ladders: Valence Bond Entanglement Entropy in quantum spin ladders

 Subsequently, in Fig.~\ref{figure2}, we look at the variation of $S^{sat}_{L}$ with increasing doping concentration, for different multi-legged quantum spin ladders.
 We observe that introduction of even a small doping in higher-legged ladders (legs $> 2$), has a strong effect on $S^{sat}_{L}$.
 This is due to the fact that the transition from a multi-legged dimer model, arising from a Heisenberg spin Hamiltonian, to a dimer hard-core boson or a monomer-dimer model coming from a $t$-$J$ Hamiltonian, in the case of doping, drastically changes the nature of dimers formed in the system, and subsequent recursion relations, especially in higher-legged ladders.
 In other words, the transition from spin dimer to monomer-dimer arrangements strongly affects the generalized sequences $\{Z_N\}$, which give us $S^{sat}_{L}$.
 The presence of dopants in the system allow for hole-dimer coverings which are not only radically different but are altogether absent from the undoped case.
 Although, the saturated value changes continuously with varying doping concentration, there is a sharp transition when even a small, finite, doping is introduced in the RVB ladder.
-Interestingly, if we look along the vertical axis, and compare with Fig.~\ref{figure1}, we observe that $S^{sat}_{L}$ increases with the number of legs in the undoped case, in contrast to doped spin ladders.
-The possible explanation for the finding is that for the same doping concentration the number of holes in the ladder is significantly larger in higher-legged ladders leading to significantly lower saturated values of entanglement entropy across any bipartition as compared to the undoped case, where more fraction of singlet contributions exist with higher-legs.
+Interestingly, if we look along the vertical axis, and compare the plots with Fig.~\ref{figure1}, we observe that $S^{sat}_{L}$ increases with the number of legs in the undoped case, in contrast to doped spin ladders.
+The possible explanation for the finding is that for the same doping concentration, the number of holes in the ladder is significantly larger in higher-legged ladders leading to significantly lower saturated values of entanglement entropy across any bipartition, as compared to the undoped case, where higher fraction of singlet contributions exist for a higher number of legs.
+This can be explained if we look at the recursion relations of the RVB states for doped multi-legged ladders, in Eqs.~(\ref{recur_doped_2leg}), (\ref{recur_doped_3leg}), and (\ref{recur_doped_4leg}).
+We observe that the bulk of the terms in the recursion are generated from smaller configurations.
+Hence, the number of terms which are product across any bipartition grow more quickly with increasing number of legs as compared to the terms that cross the bipartition and contribute to the VBE.
+This affects the overall fraction of terms which contributes to VBE, leading to the lowering of the quantity with an increasing number of legs.
+Therefore, ladders with lesser number of legs, turn out to be more robust against the effect of doping or impurity in the system.
 The two-legged ladder serves as an intermediary case between undoped and doped multi-legged quantum spin ladders, under the RVB ansatz.